apjanke/dotfiles/README.md

 Caution!
 This whole thing is a work in progress and it will probably never be "finished".
 I'm making this repo publicly available so other people can use my code and techniques.
 But it's not a product, it's not stable in either interface or behavior, and there is no support for it.
 I'm going to continue to change this stuff to meet my own needs, maybe in non-back-compatible ways, at any time.
 So you can't just clone the repo, use it directly, and expect it to be stable.

 If you want to use this repo, make a copy, read and understand it, and load it in to your own `dotfiles` repo; then if you want, pull from upstream in a controlled, deliberate manner.
-(Probably not a GitHub fork of my repo; you want your own independent ("canonical") repo).
+(Probably not a GitHub fork of my repo; you want your own independent ("canonical") repo.)

 ## Repo sections